 Fig.5.
 ChIP-qPCR demonstrated that SCX interacts with candidate gene promoter regions differently in adult and fetal tenocytes.
 Chromatin immunoprecipitation was performed on adult and fetal tenocytes using anti-scleraxis antibody or IgG.
 Immunoprecipitates were subjected to qPCR using primers flanking E-box binding sites within the gene’s promoter regions.
 Genomic DNA was used as a positive input control.
 Results of n = 3 biological replicates are presented as a fold enrichment of the ratio of SCX-bound DNA to the average of the negative controls (TEX33, RNASE9, Intronic #1 and Intronic #2) normalised for input DNA, with error bars representing the SEM.
 Grey bars represent the fold change in enrichment of SCX-bound DNA for the average negative control genes.
 Blue bars represent the fold change in enrichment of SCX-bound DNA for each gene analysed. * p<0.05 using a two-tailed Student’s t-test.

 Fig.6.
 Mechanisms of SCX transcription factor (TF) binding.
 SCX can form homodimers (Gene A) or heterodimer (Gene B) with other basic helix-loop-helix (bHLH) proteins in order to regulate gene expression, with the alternative splice variant of the E2A gene E12 and E47 being the most common (Bagchi et al., 2016a; Carlberg et al., 2000; Cserjesi et al., 1995; Shukunami et al., 2018).
 As dimers they bind to E-boxes in the promoter regions of target genes and upon binding can either directly recruit RNA polymerase or recruit accessory transcription factors in order to promote transcription (Gene C), one example of this being the interaction between SCX and SMAD (Bagchi et al., 2016b).
 SCX has also been shown to participate in cooperative binding where multiple proteins interact to regulate gene transcription (Gene D) (Furumatsu et al., 2010).
-Although SCX as well as many other TFs have been typically classified as either being an “activator” or a “repressor”, this idea is being repeatedly questioned (Lambert et al., 2018).
-As SCX regulation is not very well studies there is a possibility that it too could have repressive actions.
+Although SCX, as well as many other TFs, have been typically classified as either being an “activator” or a “repressor”, this idea is being repeatedly questioned (Lambert et al., 2018).
+As SCX regulation is not very well studied there is a possibility that it too could have repressive actions.
 This could be through binding to promoter regions and blocking other TFs from binding, thus preventing transcription (Gene E), or alternatively through upregulating the expression of a transcriptional repressor.

 Supplementary Fig.1.
 Demonstration of consistency of SCX knockdown in each biological line of adult and fetal tenocytes.
 (A) Four biological replicates of adult and fetal tenocytes exhibit consistent and comparable reduction in SCX mRNA expression following viral transduction with a specific shRNA against SCX (shSCX) when compared to cells transduced with a control non-target scrambled shRNA (NT).
 Arrows highlight the percentage decrease between the NT control and shSCX expressing cells.
 Using a two-tailed Student’s t-test no significant difference between percentage knockdown is detected between the adult and fetal lines (p = 0.336).
 Error bars represent the SD of two qPCR replicates.
 (B) Adult and fetal shSCX or NT copies per diploid cell determined by copy number assay’s in each biological line.
 Water (H20) and wild type (WT) non infected DNA were used as negative controls.
 Using a two-tailed Student’s t-test no significant difference in copy number was detected between fetal NT and shSCX line (p = 0.462), between adult NT and shSCX lines (p = 0.101) or between the adult and fetal infected lines (p = 0.548).
 C) Immunocytochemistry confirms a reduction in SCX protein (red) in each of the four-biological replicates of adult and fetal tenocytes following shSCX expression used in the RNA-sequencing experiment.
 Scale bar = 40 μm.
 DAPI staining of the nuclei is shown in blue.